-Several factors can affect how long the drug remains in your body, like liver function, weight and metabolism.
+Several factors can affect how long oxycodone stays in your system, like liver function, weight and metabolism.
 These factors contribute to the length of time that oxycodone is detectable by drug tests.

 - Urine test: 3-4 days